~ Contents ~ Vocabulary ~ Topic 9 ~ Eating Out ~

-Q) Who is rich enough to buy the champagne?
+Q) Who is rich enough to buy this champagne?

 A) No one here is rich enough to buy Dom Pérignon.

-1) Are there enough fast food restaurants near your home?
-Tell.
+1) Are there enough places to buy fresh bread near your home?
+Describe.

 2) Do you have enough money to eat at a five-star hotel?
 How often?

 5) Do you think your family eats out often enough?
-What makes you think so?
+Where do you go?

 6) Do you think fast casual is good enough for a first date?
 Explain.

-7) Is the ambiance quiet enough for you at a casual dining spot?
-Tell.
+7) Is the ambiance quiet enough for you at popular dining spots?
+Explain.

-8) Who would you want to have dinner with on your birthday?
+8) Who would you want to have dinner with on a special occasion?
 Why?

 9) Do you think you spend enough time relaxing when you eat out?
 Tell.

 10) Are there enough good places near you to eat out every day?
 Explain.